vshymanskyy/Preferences/README.md

 Filesystem should handle flash wearing, bad sectors and atomic `rename` file operation.
 `LittleFS` handles all that, so this is the default FS driver for ESP8266.
 Particle Gen3 devices also operate on `LittleFS` filesystem.

-## Supported devices

-- Arduino ESP8266 with LittleFS or SPIFFS
-- Particle Argon, Boron, Xenon, Tracker, BSOM

-Can be easily adjusted for any device with a reliable and POSIX-compatible filesystem

 ## API